Death Valley - The Hottest Place on Earth. But Is It Really Dead?

 You don't necessarily have to go to Africa to see sand dunes.
 Death Valley National Park has two patches of real ones - Mesquite Flat Sand Dunes (lower yet more accessible for visitors) and Eureka Dunes (higher but more remote).

-You can wander for hours as there is no restrictions that prevent you from walking on dunes.
+You can wander for hours as there are no restrictions that prevent you from walking on dunes.
 But, I'll tell you - it's not an easy thing to plow the sand, so don't get too far from your car or bus.

 Ever wondered why there are very few sand dunes even though sand is everywhere in the desert?
-The answer is simple: for a dune to form, there has to be lots of sand, strong winds and something that would trap sand and keep it in once place.
+The answer is simple: for a dune to form, there has to be lots of sand, strong winds and something that would trap sand and keep it in one place.

 Mesquite Flat Sand Dunes at Death Valley National Park has all three ingredients.